-The cool thing about SoYoung’s line of eco-friendly raw linen backpacks (and lunch boxes) ⏤ other than their crisp iconography ⏤ is that they can get dumped right in the washing machine.
+The cool thing about SoYoung’s line of eco-friendly raw linen kid book bags (and lunch boxes) ⏤ other than their crisp iconography ⏤ is that they can get dumped right in the washing machine.
 No need to spot clean all those Juicy Juice stains.
 It boasts an internal mesh pocket, room for a full-sized Trapper Keeper, and two water bottle pockets to ensure Junior stays properly hydrated.
 And while it’s sized for kids aged 6 to 11, a toddler version is also available for pre-schoolers.

 Lassig Little One & Me Backpack Small